schedule a tour today!

 Early Intervention Program (EIP)

 The Early Intervention Program (EIP) is a public program for children under three years of age with special needs.
 We provide services to infants and toddlers who are experiencing difficulties with various areas of development.
-Some commonly seen conditions are torticollis, Down syndrome, cerebral palsy, developmental delays, muscle tone abnormalities, or difficulties with feeding.
+Some commonly seen conditions are torticollis, Down syndrome, cerebral palsy, developmental delays, or muscle tone abnormalities.
 Children with diagnosed conditions that lead to developmental delays (Such as Down Syndrome, Cerebral Palsy, Autism) are eligible for the EIP.

 EI Developmental Play Groups

 Children ages 18 months - 3 years, enrolled in the Early Intervention Program, receive group services in a classroom setting complete with a sensory gym!
-Abilities utilizes a co-teaching model with the lead teachers being a NYS Speech/Language Pathologist and a NYS licensed Occupational Therapist.
-By combining the expertise of language and sensory motor, we will be able to achieve a complete therapeutic and multi modalities approach to learning.
+Abilities lead teachers are two NYS licensed Occupational Therapist.
+Using a sensory motor approach, we will be able to achieve a learning experience through movement.
 We offer a high student to teacher ratio of 3:1.
 During our playgroups we include various types of activities such as imaginative play, arts and crafts, music, and interactive physical play in our gym and outdoor fenced playground.

 Abilities is an approved New York State Early Intervention Service Provider